peterkhe1999/CheatSheet/OSEP/README.md

 End Sub
 ```

+Create an Excel macro that runs when opening an Excel spreadsheet using **Workbook_Open**.

 ## Phishing PreTexting

 1. With the text created, mark it and navigate to `Insert > Quick Parts > AutoTexts` and `Save Selection to AutoText Gallery`